jonafraire/ch-re-jonafraire/SRS/SRS.md

  ![GitHub Logo](/SRS/images/general.png)

- User  | Description
+ Usuario  | Descripción
  ----- | -------------
  Name | Facturation system
- Author | Jonathan Manuel Fraire López
+ Author | Jonathan Fraire, Omar Vargas y Mario Amador Date | 25/09/2019
- Date | 25/04/2019
  Brief Description |The application will have a main task, make contributions that may later be invoices, in addition to having high losses and changes of users, suppliers and customers.
  Actors | Seller, Administrator
  Pre-conditions | To use the system the administrator must instruct the seller to generate quotes and invoices.